Tech500/Ebyte_E220_Relay_with_WOR/README.md

 Need to run "01_setConfiguration_WOR_Sender.ino" to configure sender for Wake on Radio.

 Next run "01_setConfiguration_WOR_Receiver.ino" to configure receiver for wake on Radio.

+"Documentation of E220-900T30D Project Code.pdf" URL links only active when downloaded.